 And while there are plenty of great snackable, packable vegan protein options these days: vegan jerky, whole food protein bars, and seitan, for example, plant-based protein powder can help you get protein and calories fast while on the trail (without all the cruelty and extremely unsustainable factory farming required to make whey protein).
 And without a lot of the weight or time required to prep a whole meal.

 But there are a lot of vegan protein powders out there.
 A lot.
-These are just five of the over 60 floating around on the web and on store shelves that I came across during my research.
-And that’s not even all of them.
+These are just five of the scores floating around on the web and on store shelves that I came across during my research.
+And that’s not even all of them (but we have taste-tested plenty more and rank them in this article).

-For these five, I’ve selected a few you’ve probably heard of, a few you perhaps haven’t, and a few “ultra” low-cost supplements.
+For these five, I’ve selected a few you’ve probably heard of, a few you perhaps haven’t, and a few you might want to take a closer look at.
 The goal?
 To see which ones mix and taste the best with water.
 Yes, I said water.
 Why you ask?
-Because when you’re out on the trail you’re probably not going to be carrying around a carton of almond milk in your backpack (at least, I hope you’re not).
-Plus, by taste testing each with water, all flavor sins will be laid bare.
-So let’s begin!
+Because when you’re out on the trail you’re probably not going to be carrying around a carton of almond milk in your backpack.
+Plus, by taste testing each with water, all flavor sins are laid bare.
+Here are the ones we would pack into the backcountry or have on hand after a long hike, bike or trail run!

 Protein Per Serving: 20g